Diyckstra/terraform-provider-deyckstra/website/docs/d/instances.md

 # Data Source: aws_instances

-Provides information about an EC2 instances.
+Provides information about EC2 instances.
 This data source can be used to get IDs or IPs of EC2 instances to be referenced elsewhere.

 -> **Note:** It's a best practice to expose instance details via [outputs], and [remote state], and **use [`terraform_remote_state`][terraform_remote_state] data source instead** if you manage referenced instances via Terraform.